silhavyj/KIV-DS-Distributed-Cache/README.md

 <img src="img/03.png">

-If we now try to execute the previous GET command, we get the following answer as the data is now known to the root node.
+If we now try to execute the previous GET command, we get the following message as the data is now known to the root node.

 ```
 python3 cache_client.py 176.0.1.103 get test